judekanjamala/Document-Summarizer/README.md

 # Document Summary

-- The project was done as a part of the Paradigms of Programming COurse at IIT Palakkad under the guidance of Prof. Mrinal Kanti Das.
+- The project was done as a part of the Paradigms of Programming Course at IIT Palakkad under the guidance of Prof. Mrinal Kanti Das.

 # Team Members